beefoo/loc-bulk-access/README.md

 Once you install the extension using the instructions in the previous section, you can follow the following instructions:

-1. Perform any search or facet on loc.gov using the search bar or browsing to a specific collection.
+1. Perform any search or facet on loc.gov using the search box or browsing to a specific collection.
+For this example, we will download the metadata and associated audio files for the [Southern Mosaic collection, with location Texas and query "ballad"](https://www.loc.gov/collections/john-and-ruby-lomax/?fa=original-format:sound+recording%7Clocation:texas&q=ballad) (~51 items)
+2. If you have the browser extension pinned, you should see a small LOC icon next to the search toolbar.
+Click it.
+3. You should see a pop-up that will analyze your current search or collection page.
+If it is valid, you should see a button appear to allow you to add this to your queue.
+4. Once you add it to your queue, you can click "View queue" to see what you have added to your queue.
+5. You can continue to add to the queue until you are ready to download.
+6. When you are ready, select "Download both" to download both the metadata and audio assets for this collection
+7. Then click "Start queue" which will start the download process.
+8. All files will be downloaded directly to your default downloads folder.
+In your browser settings, ensure you deselect "Ask where to save each file before downloading," otherwise, your browser will prompt you where to save after each and every downloaded file!

 ## For Developers